dtolnay/cxx/book/src/binding/result.md

 An `extern "Rust"` function returning a Result turns into a `throw` in C++ if the Rust side produces an error.

-Note that the return type written inside of cxx::bridge must be written without a second type parameter.
+Note that the return type written inside cxx::bridge must be written without a second type parameter.
 Only the Ok type is specified for the purpose of the FFI.
-The Rust *implementation* (outside of the bridge module) may pick any error type as long as it has a std::fmt::Display impl.
+The Rust *implementation* (outside the bridge module) may pick any error type as long as it has a std::fmt::Display impl.

 ```rust,noplayground